iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 ## SERVER04

-We can now resolve child projects when we carry ouy the following query:
+We can now resolve child projects when we carry out the following query:

 ```
 {